FT Deutschland faces closure as media woes hit Germany

 "In the past crises at the newspapers were linked to the economy.
 This time the economy is doing fine but readership and advertising are going down.
 We're not the first to die and we won't be the last."

-In neighbouring France, family-owned media group Hersant is being dismantled under pressure from its lenders while in Britain Trinity Mirror (TNI.L), publisher of the Daily Mirror, Sunday Mirror and The People, is to merge its national and regional divisions to cut costs.
+In neighbouring France, family-owned media group Hersant is being dismantled under pressure from its lenders while in Britain Trinity Mirror, publisher of the Daily Mirror, Sunday Mirror and The People, is to merge its national and regional divisions to cut costs.

 Keen to claw back lost revenues, Germany, France and others are considering laws to force Internet search engines such as Google to pay a fee for displaying links to newspaper articles.